westerndigitalcorporation/zonedstorage.io/docs/linux/dm.md

 ### Stopping a Target Device

-A *dm-zoned* target device can be disabled using the `--stop` operation.
+Use the `--stop` operation to disable a *dm-zoned* target device:

 ```plaintext
 # dmzadm --stop /dev/sdX
 ```

-For a multi-device target, the same list of devices as used for format must be specified.
+For a multi-device target, you must specify the same list of devices that you specified when you formatted them.